Everything to know about Polly Pocket movie starring Lily Collins

 — Barbie Movie (@barbiethemovie) July 24, 2023

-After Barbie’s massive USD 380 million worldwide collection within its first five days of release, sources revealed that Mattel is planning to create a cinematic universe based on their toys, with 14 properties already in active development.
+After Barbie’s massive USD 380 million (INR 3,115 crore approx.) worldwide collection within its first five days of release, sources revealed that Mattel is planning to create a cinematic universe based on their toys, with 14 properties already in active development.

 These include Barney, Polly Pocket, Hot Wheels, Magic 8 Ball, UNO, Rock ‘Em Sock ‘Em Robots, Christmas Balloon, Thomas and Friends, American Girl, View-Master, Matchbox, Wishbone, Major Matt Mason and Masters of the Universe.